storybookjs/react-native/MIGRATION.md

 This example applies notes globally to all stories.
 You can apply it locally with `storiesOf(...).addDecorator(withNotes)`.

-The story parameters correspond directly to the old withX arguments, so it's easy to migrate your code.
+The story parameters correspond directly to the old withX arguments, so it's less demanding to migrate your code.
 See the parameters documentation for the packages that have been upgraded:

 - [Notes](https://github.com/storybookjs/storybook/blob/master/addons/notes/README.md)
 - [Jest](https://github.com/storybookjs/storybook/blob/master/addons/jest/README.md)